Hitt-1004/taskio/README.md

 2. Navigate to the project directory: cd taskio
 3. Ensure you have Flutter installed.
 If not, follow the [Flutter installation instructions](https://flutter.dev/docs/get-started/install).
+4. run: flutter pub get (to get all the dependencies).
-4. Run the application on a connected device or emulator:
+5. Run the application on a connected device or emulator: